mrpandey/d3graphTheory/CONTRIBUTING.md

 ## How To Contribute

-Below are listed some ways in which you can contribute to this project.
+First of all, go through ['WORKING.md'](https://github.com/mrpandey/d3graphTheory/blob/master/WORKING.md) to know how D3 Graph Theory works (it's pretty simple actually).
+Now, here are some ways in which you can contribute to this project.

 **Note:** Whenever creating a new issue, please make sure that the issue doesn't already exists in the issues list.
 If the issue is already present, you can add a comment there instead of opening a new one.